geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 {% endraw %}

 I found that toggling the value of `flag` would re-insert the node after the bottom sentinel, which could introduce bugs since we expect the bottom sentinel to be the last element in its container.
-See the below HTML for the result.
+The rendered HTML would look like the following.

 ```html
 <div class="stickySentinelTop"></div>